-A useful key in which to observe and contemplate the evolution of ancient Roman morality is to consider that “morality”, a philosophy in its own right, is something that comes from within society and which is subsequently encoded through laws.
-Morality cannot be easily imposed upon the people who are to live by it, not without a good dose of divine intervention.
+A useful key in which to observe and contemplate the evolution of ancient Roman morality is to consider that “morality”, a philosophy in its own right, is something that a society develops and which is subsequently encoded through laws.
+Morality cannot be easily manufactured and imposed upon the people who are to live by it, not without a good dose of divine intervention.
 Indeed divine intervention is often at the root of the moral codes of many modern societies (eg Moses and the ten commandments).

 It will be noted that these elements and considerations pervade Roman morality throughout the entire history of ancient Rome.

 Ethics and the study of morality can be broken down into defined areas.
 We can use the modern framework to help analyse ancient Roman morality in a more methodical way.
 This can be mapped out as a visible3D object for simplicity.
 Metaethics, Normative ethics and Applied ethics.

 Metaethics: Where do ethical values come from?
 Are they a separate reality or a human construct?

 In ancient Rome the provenance and repository of moral expectations was with divine entities.
 These were both domestic/private as well as public entities.

 The same way that the deities had a hierarchical structure, so there was a corresponding equivalence with the structure of roman society.
 This correspondence was reflected throughout all aspects of Roman life, even in the seating arrangement at the public games such as at the Colosseum.

 Normative ethics: What frameworks do individuals and society use to guide actions and decide between right and wrong?

 Three broad frameworks are outlined below.
 All three exist in parallel and prove useful in different circumstances.
 However they can give contradictory answers – hence judging Roman morality from any given ethical framework can provide very different judgements on the level of ancient Roman morality and ethical choices that may have been made according to a different framework.